 - Have fun! — Yes, quizzes are an important part of what you do as an instructor, but don’t forget that they can also be fun for your students.

-A Final Word on Quiz Types
+A Final Word on Choosing the Right Quiz Format

 So, what type of quiz should you use in your online course?